albertogeniola/Micropython-WoL/README.md

 ## Advanced Topics
 ### API interactions
 It is possible to interact with ESP32-WOL via REST APIs.
 You can find the API Open Specs in the `docs/swagger.yaml` file within this repository.
+You can also test it directly via the nice swagger UI [from here](https://albertogeniola.github.io/ESP32-WoL/swagger).

 ### Hardware Setup